 - Is the addict using other illicit substances, prescription drugs, or alcohol in addition to their heroin use

 Some believe that there are safer ways of ingesting heroin.
-However, the sad truth is that a dose can be lethal whether someone smokes it, snorts it, or injects it.
+However, the sad truth is that a dose can be lethal whether someone smokes, snorts, or injects it.
 There is no exact answer.

 The Symptoms of Heroin Overdose

 HarmReduction.org is a community of needle exchange providers, advocates, and drug users.
-According to them, there are several symptoms of a heroin overdose to note.
-If you witness any of the signs in an addicted loved one, seek help immediately.
+They identify several symptoms of a heroin overdose.
+If you witness any of the signs in a friend or loved one you know is battling heroin addiction, seek help immediately.
 Call 911 for yourself or a loved one if a heroin overdose is suspected.